 How long does the process take?

-Animals have an attention span of roughly 2-4 hours, repeatable up to three times a day, allowing 6 hours a day of teaching time.
+Dogs are able to focus for roughly 1-3 hours per session, repeatable up to three times a day, allowing 6 hours a day of teaching time.
 Sessions which last as long as the attention span of the student are most efficient.
 Or, sessions may be blocked hourly per owner request.
 Sessions do not require repetition.
 Teaching multiple animals in one day is an efficient use of time, giving each animal a break between sessions while attention is given to others.
 Standard learning curve maps are provided to owners.
 WR students require no gear up/gear down, so consecutive visits require zero review time, regardless of weeks or months elapsed between sessions.